Melandel/workflow/README.md

 * fzf has two vim scripts: one from fzf's repository(the core wrapper), and one from fzf.vim's repository (which defines several commands)
 * Ultisnips requires Python to be installed and in path.
 	* the python version can be found by opening gvim.exe with a text editor and searching for the word `python`
+	* use the same 64x or 86x bit version of python as vim's
 * Ultisnips also allows us to create our own snippets in a given folder
 	* currently, the folder is `tools/vim/pack/plugins/start/vim-snippets-perso`
 * vim-g might need help to detect your browser by default.
 Don't hesitate to hardwire your browser's path in the plugin